erikd/gcc-aarch64-optimization-bug/Readme.md

 # gcc-aarch-optimization-bug

-This repo contains code to show a GCC on Aarch64 compiler bug that is present in gcc version 4.9.2 (Debian/Linaro 4.9.2-5).
+This repo contains code (from [libsndfile][libsndfile]) to show a GCC on Aarch64 compiler bug that is present in gcc version 4.9.2 (Debian/Linaro 4.9.2-5).
 The bug seems to be some sort of incorrect interaction between the inliner and the `-fschedule-insns` compiler flag.

 The repo contains: